Paul Skjodt

 Paul Skjodt (born June 28, 1958) is an American-Canadian businessman, and former ice hockey player.

 Early life

 Paul Skjodt was born in Toronto, Ontario, Canada, on June 28, 1958.

 Ice hockey career

-From 1975, he played ice hockey for the Kitchener Rangers, Windsor Spitfires, Royal York Royals, Toronto Nationals, Erie Blades and the Crowtree Chiefs.
+From 1975, he played junior-level ice hockey for the Kitchener Rangers, Windsor Spitfires, Royal York Royals and Toronto Nationals, as well as the Erie Blades and the Crowtree Chiefs.

 In 1986, Skjodt moved to Indianapolis in 1986 to pursue a career with the Indianapolis Checkers of the International Hockey League.

 Skjodt founded and owned the now defunct Indiana Ice hockey team of the USHL, that won the Clark Cup Championship in 2009 and 2014.

 Property developer

 In 2014, Skjodt was planning on building a $25 million 250,000-square-foot sports complex in northwest Indianapolis.

 Personal life

 In 1987, he married Cindy Simon, the daughter of Melvin Simon and Bess Simon.
 They have three children, Erik, Samantha and Ian.

-They are leading political donors, giving $6.6 million to the Democratic Party in the 2018 elections.
+The couple are leading political donors and gave $6.6 million to the Democratic Party in the 2018 elections.

 In 2015, their Samerian Foundation (founded in 2003) created a $20 million endowment, and the United States Holocaust Memorial Museum in Washington, D.C. renamed its Center for the Prevention of Genocide as The Simon-Skjodt Center for the Prevention of Genocide.